zlpzgy/GenLock/README.md

 ### How to Use GenLock
 1. Make sure you have Python installed.
-2. Open your terminal and run: sh python project.py
+2. Open your terminal and run:

+   python project.py

-3. Follow the prompts to generate your password.
+4. Follow the prompts to generate your password.
-4. Want to save it?
+5. Want to save it?
 No problem!
 Just choose the option to store it.
-5. Check passwords.txt anytime to retrieve your saved passwords.
+6. Check passwords.txt anytime to retrieve your saved passwords.

 ### What’s Next?
 We’re planning to: